-TO: Finance/ Audit Committee

-FROM: Stephanie Buriel, Chief Administrative Officer

-RE: Contract Amendment with Henningson Durham Richardson (HDR)
+DATE: December 5, 2018 ACTION TO: Finance/ Audit Committee Board of Directors FROM: Stephanie Buriel, Chief Administrative Officer RE: Contract Amendment with Henningson Durham Richardson (H Engineering Inc. DR)

-Engineering Inc.

 Recommend that the Board of Directors authorize the CEO/General Manager to negotiate and execute an amendment to the contract with HDR Engineering Inc. in an amount not to exceed \$94,740 for a customer satisfaction survey.